 We offer overnight hikes to this spectacular waterfall, where you will get to experience an authentic Norwegian adventure sleeping in a old cabin.
 The hike has a total length of 13 km, where we start 100 meters above sea level.
 The highest point is at a viewpoint 847 meters above sea level.
 Here you will experience a magnificent view over the fjord, glacier and the waterfall!

 We will meet up at Åkrafjorden Bed & Breakfast at 10:00 in the morning.
 From here we will follow a steep trail into the mountain.
 We will keep a low pace, and have a lot of short brakes on our way up.
 If the weather allows it, we will have "lunch with a view" when we reach a beautiful viewpoint.
 Here you will have an excellent view over the fjord, glacier and the waterfall, while we will serve delicious food.

 After lunch, we will continue further into the mountain until we reach a large lake.
 The outflow of this lake is the source of Langfoss.
 Moreover, if you like fishing, this is a perfect place for catching mountain trout.
-From here we will follow the river down the magnificent valley until we reach our camp.
-While we prepare dinner, you can relax with a cup of coffee, have a refreshing dip in the river, or go fishing.
-After dinner, we can do an optional hike to catch the sunset.
+From here we will follow the river down a magnificent and dramatic river valley until we reach the cabin, where we will stay overnight.
+The cabin is primitive and authentic, mainly used by locale shepherds in the old days.

 The next morning we will continue along the river until we reach the point where it turns into the Langfoss waterfall.
 At the top of the waterfall, you are looking down where the Åkrafjord winds its way between mountains of more than 1,000 metres and the magnificent Folgefonna glacier can be seen towering above them in the distance.